 If you’re in grief or pain after an unexpected accident, you aren’t alone.
 Snohomish County and The City of Everett make a number of resources available to victims, beginning at the very moment of injury.
 We’d like to highlight a few of those resources for you here.

-It is imperative that you seek immediate medical attention after any accident, whether it’s a car crash, workplace injury, or any other mishap.
+It is imperative that you seek immediate medical attention after an accident, whether it’s an auto vehicle crash, workplace injury, or any other mishap.
 Even if you don’t think that you’re injured, it’s a good idea to see a doctor as soon as possible.
 Some injuries aren’t apparent right away.

 When in doubt, seek emergency medical treatment at Providence Regional Medical Center in Everett or the nearest Emergency Room.
 Also, schedule follow-up care with your primary health provider.

 Bicycle and pedestrian injuries are a big problem in Washington.
 As Everett personal injury attorneys, we are constantly advocating for improved pedestrian safety in our communities.
 We hope to see real improvements made in our roadways, sidewalks, and safety laws.
 In the meantime, there are steps that you can take to protect yourself.
 Visit Washington Bikes for helpful guidelines.